Fgusavac/FPL-Optimisation-Project/README.md

 A project built to optimise FPL points with a input budget constraints and given player constraints.
 Data is found from open source GitHub repositories as well as the offical FPL API

+# FPL-Optimisation-Project
+A project built to optimise FPL points with input budget constraints and given player constraints.
+Data is sourced from open-source GitHub repositories as well as the official FPL API.

-📌 Project Overview
+## 📌 Project Overview
 This project explores Fantasy Premier League (FPL) optimisation using machine learning and mathematical programming.
 The aim is to create algorithms that maximise expected points across single and multi-gameweek scenarios, given constraints such as budget, squad size, and position requirements.

 The project combines:

-Linear programming (LP) / Mixed-integer programming (MIP) for optimisation.
+- Linear programming (LP) / Mixed-integer programming (MIP) for optimisation.

-Python (pandas, numpy, etc.) for data handling.
+- Python (pandas, numpy, etc.) for data handling.

-Solver integration (CBC, etc.) for finding optimal squads.
+- Solver integration (CBC, etc.) for finding optimal squads.

-FPL Review & API data for realistic inputs.
+- FPL Review & API data for realistic inputs.

+## 📂 Project Structure
 FPL-Optimisation-Project/
 ├── FPL Machine learning/ # Jupyter notebooks and experiments │ ├── code/ # Main optimisation notebooks and outputs